jmcfarlane/chula/docs/getting_started.rst

 When creating your own application is's going to be important that you understand the configuration options available.
 You'll also want to learn more about featues available, and how to use them.
+You can find detail on configuration `here <library/config.html>`_.

 .. _Cheetah: http://www.cheetahtemplate.org
 .. _Mako: http://www.makotemplates.org